Sign that says Welcome to Colorful Colorado

 If you choose the academic evaluation route, you and your administrator will decide together what an appropriate evaluation would be.

-If you would like your student to participate in statewide standardized testing, they may still be able to, depending on where you live.
+If you would like your student to participate in standardized testing, they may still be able to, depending on where you live.
 Some school districts can provide the state exams to homeschool students, with advance notice.
 You’ll need to submit your test or evaluation results to whichever school district you submitted your Notice of Intent to.

 Record Keeping